chawake/sora2api/README.md

           },
           {
             "type": "text",
-            "text": "Make the character perform a dancing move" }
+            "text": "Have the character do a dance move" }
         ]
       }